SuhanaSayyad/SuhanaSayyad/README.md

 MSc Cybersecurity student at **TUS Athlone, Ireland** specialising in **EU AI Act** and **GDPR**.

-> **I bridge the gap between AI regulation and real-world compliance**  -  building free, open-source tools so organisations can meet their EU AI Act obligations without needing a law firm on retainer.
+> **I bridge the gap between AI regulation and real-world compliance by building free, open-source tools so organisations can meet their EU AI Act obligations without needing a law firm on retainer.

 - Building **open-source EU AI Act compliance tools**
 - **IAPP member** seeking AI governance roles in Ireland from **Sep 2026**